INCATools/ontology-access-kit/docs/guide/mappings.rst

 Currently SSSOM is supported as an *export* format, and as an internal datamodel, but not as an *import* format.
 Currently the only way to access mappings is if they are bundled with the ontology.
-Note that bundled mappings typically lack a lot the rich metadata that is distrubuted with SSSOM.
+Note that bundled mappings typically lack a lot the rich metadata that is distributed with SSSOM.

 For working directly with SSSOM files you can use the `SSSOM Python library <https://github.com/mapping-commons/sssom-py>`_.